11 Things You Need To Know About Visiting Bozeman In The Winter

 While the sun on your face is warm, average temperatures range from 32-38 degrees so pack accordingly.
 The nice thing about visiting a colder destination is you can always put more layers on to keep you warm.
 When you visit some place hot, you can only take off so much, but that heat doesn't go away.

 The hot springs are not to be missed.
-Bozeman Hot Springs is just outside of town, Norris Hot Springs is a 30 minute drive, and just outside of Yellowstone Park is Chico Hot Springs.
+Bozeman Hot Springs is just outside of town, Norris Hot Springs is a 30 minute drive, and just outside of Yellowstone Park is Yellowstone Hot Springs, and Chico Hot Springs.
 Each have their own character, but all are worth visiting.